HRemonen/HY-DWK/project/exercises.md

 # Project exercises

+## EX 2.02

+- Create new [backend](../project-backend/) and all the functionality needed
+- Built the new image hremonen/dwkproject-backend:2.02
+- Pushed hremonen/dwkproject-backend:2.02 to Docker hub
+- Created [deployment and service](../project-backend/manifests/) for the backend
+- Updated [ingress](./manifests/ingress.yaml) to take care of the routing to the /todos route
+- Updated dwkproject logic and template files accordingly
+- Built the new image hremonen/dwkproject:2.02
+- Pushed hremonen/dwkproject:2.02 to Docker hub
+- Applied the changes to deployment and ingress
+- Check that everything works

 ## EX 1.13

 - Updated the [index.pug](./views/index.pug) file to have the input and some predefined todo items